 The recent development of molecular tools, in particular high throughput DNA sequencing (e.g. metabarcoding), offers huge advantages in marine monitoring and this first inventory has allowed to draw up a list of IAS present in Tahiti’s ports and marinas, as well as to draw up a risk analysis and thus reduce the impact of marine bio-invasions on aquaculture, fisheries or tourism, and to increase public awareness of environmental problems and in particular of marine invasive species.

 This project proposes to elaborate on research work done on ship biofouling conducted by researchers from New Zealand and French Polynesia in November 2018.
 This study, a collaborative project with the University of French Polynesia (UPF), CRIOBE, the Autonomous Port of Papeete, and the Cawthron Institute of Nelson (New Zealand) focused on the use of the ‘metabarcoding’ or rapid DNA sequencing technique to survey Invasive Alien Species (IAS).
 This study was a follow-up to previous work carried out by CRIOBE and the University of Oviedo on the colonization status of many alien species probably introduced by ships (see references).
 These studies proved the effectiveness of their methodology and the metabarcoding technique, and demonstrated the need to continue this research, to strengthen the knowledge, and to increase the capacity of the country to monitor its exclusive economic zone.

-Through the organization two workshops on marine biosecurity, one in New Zealand and one in French Polynesia, our aim is to strengthen cooperation between the two countries.
+Through the organization of these two workshops on marine biosecurity, in Aotearoa New Zealand and French Polynesia, our aim is to strengthen cooperation between the two countries and beyond.

-We will work with international, national and regional government agencies, port authorities, companies, iwi and NGOs, in partnership and hosted by the Cawthron Institute and the CRIOBE.
-We will produce a documentary on the subject, aimed at broad audiences.
+We are now working across the region with national and regional government agencies, port authorities, companies, iwi and NGOs to build a research programme through a consortium.
+We have produced a documentary on the subject, “Unwanted Passengers”, aimed at broad audiences.